 Overcoming Trials

-3 Ways to Cling to God When You’re at the End of Your Rope
+3 Ways to Hold on to God When You’re at the End of Your Rope

-Cling to God, and when you reach the end of your rope, you’ll find he was the one holding onto you the whole time. #clingtoGod #Godshand #Godslove Click To Tweet
+Hold on to God, and when you reach the end of your rope, you’ll find he was the one holding onto you the whole time. #clingtoGod #Godshand #Godslove Share on X

-It’s not easy to cling to God when your life falls apart and your grip loosens.
-But maybe the best news of all is this: You might lose your grip on God, but he never lets go of you.
+It’s not easy to hold on to God when your life falls apart and your grip loosens.
+But maybe the best news of all is this: You might lose your grip on God, but he will never let go of you.

-We’ll have a hard time holding onto God.
+We’ll have a hard time clinging to God.

 And that’s when we’ll discover it: Underneath are the everlasting arms of our Savior.

-Let’s look at a few powerful truths about learning to cling to God and what happens when we lose our grip.
+Let’s look at a few powerful truths about learning to hold onto God and what happens when we lose our grip.

 1. Remember that even if the worst-case scenario becomes reality, God is still with you.